Welcome to the ‘Happy Roots’ Learning Center

-Happy roots Learning Center is a licensed Early Education and Care child care center.
-The center is licensed for twenty-six children ages one month to six years old.
-The center has three classrooms and an eight hundred square feet fenced play yard for infants and toddlers.
+Happy Roots Learning Center is a licensed Early Education and Care child care center.
+The center is licensed for thirty one children ages one month to six years old.
+The center has three classrooms, and an eight hundred square feet fenced play yard for infants and toddlers.
 As well as, an eleven hundred square feet fenced play area for preschool children.

 This section contains highlights of our general policies.
 Upon enrollment, parents will receive a copy of our “Parent Handbook” which contains a complete, detailed description of all of our policies and procedures.